MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-CustomNudge.md

 ```

 ### -Content
-The Content parameter specifies the text that appears below the nudge title in the Briefing email.
+The Content parameter specifies the text that appears below the Custom Nudge title in the Briefing email.
 The maximum length is 512 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 To include hyperlinks, use the markdown format.
 For example, `[Contoso](https://www.contoso.com)`.